-Some of the most interesting numbers out of my recently-completed MIT Sloan program Clean Energy Ventures: Creating Innovative New Businesses Through Entrepreneurial Management involve Massachusetts, as well as the Massachusetts Institute of Technology (MIT.)
+Some of the most interesting numbers out of my recently-completed MIT Sloan Executive Education class Clean Energy Ventures: Creating Innovative New Businesses Through Entrepreneurial Management involve Massachusetts, as well as the Massachusetts Institute of Technology (MIT.)

 Regarding Massachusetts, I learned that there are currently 5,000 clean energy companies here, which currently employ 1.5% of the state's work force!
 I had no idea that there was that much clean energy development going on locally!

 Regarding MIT, over 26,000 startups have been spun out over the years.
 Annual sales from these companies total about $2 trillion, which would make it the 11th biggest economy in the world.